 Unlike an absolute divorce, a limited divorce does not sever the marital bonds.
 Therefore, the parties are not entitled to remarry.
 Judges will often grant a limited divorce to a couple seeking an absolute divorce if they find that there is insufficient evidence to amount to an absolute divorce, but sufficient grounds for a limited divorce.
 There are few advantages to filing for a limited divorce.
 It can be a way to get a spouse out of the house without a waiting period, or for a spouse to leave the house without risking a claim of desertion.
 Additionally, a couple may want to keep their marital status for religious or economic reasons, such as health benefits or tax purposes.
 It also serves as a method of documenting the start date of the parties’ separation period, if needed for an absolute divorce.

 If you are unsure about which type of divorce to pursue, an experienced family law attorney will be able to assist you in deciding which is your best option.
-For more information, please contact us for a complimentary consultation.
+For more information, please contact us for a consultation.